A Stewardship Ministry: ‘Lilies of the Field’ at St. James Episcopal Church

 Yours in Christ,

-The Rev. Jim Shumard, Dave Bellaire, Ginny Heckel
+The Reverend Dr. Jim Shumard, Dave Bellaire, Ginny Heckel

 At St. James, we are blessed with a vibrant and caring community.
 We have embraced the spirit of “Come and See,” opening our doors in welcome and invitation, trusting that God is at work among us.
 We are called to build on that foundation – to deepen our faith and expand our trust in God’s provision.